angrocki/data-science-S2023/challenges/c02-michelson-assignment.md

   velocity value, and generally not significantly impacted by the different variables.
 I believe the error was in the procedure that resulted in higher measured velocities.
+- No, there are no patterns in the data that might explain the difference between Michelson’s estimate and \`LIGHTSPEED_VACUMN\`.

 ## Bibliography